-The Hofstra Tuba/Euphonium Ensemble is open to student Tuba and Euphonium players by audition.
+The Hofstra Tuba/Euphonium Ensemble is open to student tuba and euphonium players by audition.
 The Ensemble performs two concerts per year.
-The Fall performance is always on the Hofstra Octubafest Recital.
+The fall performance is always at the Hofstra Octubafest Recital.
 The Ensemble performs original music for tubas and euphoniums as well as transcriptions of music from all periods.
 The group's repertoire is very diverse, covering music from the Baroque though Jazz and contemporary styles.
 In the spring of 2002, Hofstra commissioned composer Reber Clark to write an original piece for the group.
 Crenelations was premiered in May 2002, with Patrick Sheridan and Michael Salzman as soloists.

 Weekly rehearsals also serve as a studio class for the students of Professor Salzman.
 Common pedagogical concerns are often discussed and practiced, and students often take the opportunity to perform solo works for their peers during rehearsals.